Reytheghost420/ME405-LAB/README.md

 - cross detection and continued tracking
 - slalom navigation

 We were not able to get the robot to consistently complete the course in time for the final demonstration, as errors would sometimes arise that derailed our runs.
+For all 3 in class runs, the robot turned left after reversing out of checkpoint #4 when it should have gone right.

 ##### In Class Demonstration